jburzynski/TypeGenDocs/source/cli.rst

 enumValueNameConverters (*)  []                              Converter chain used for converting C# enum value names to TypeScript enum value names

+externalAssemblyPaths        []                              An array of paths to external assemblies.
+These paths are searched (recursively) for any assembly references that cannot be automatically resolved.

 typeScriptFileExtension      "ts"                            File extension for the generated TypeScript files

 tabLength                    4                               The number of spaces per tab in the generated TypeScript files